kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - A written, reproducible report detailing your analysis
 - An RStudio project repository corresponding to your report
-- An oral presentation during finals week
+- A poster presentation during finals week
 - Formal peer review on another team's project

 ### Grading summary